Non-Banking Financial Companies | Types of NBFCs | Salient Features of NBFC Regulation

 Registration with RBI

-A company incorporated under the Companies Act and desirous of commencing business of non-banking financial institution as defined under Section 45 I (a) of the RBI Act, 1934 should comply with the following:
+A company incorporated under the Companies Act and desirous of commencing the business of non-banking financial institution as defined under Section 45 I (a) of the RBI Act, 1934 should comply with the following:

 i. it should be a company registered under the Companies Act, and